Registrar's Rx

 Even if the Expected Graduation Date is listed in SIS for a future term, students are not prevented from submitting an application.
 An audit will ultimately determine if a student is eligible to be put forward for degree conferral.

 When applying for graduation in SIS, be sure to validate that the Primary Name and Diploma Address listed are correct.
 This is the name that will be listed on the diploma and the address to which it will be shipped.
-Name changes must be made with the Office of the University Registrar (UREG) using an Applicant Name Change Form.
+Name changes must be made with the Office of the University Registrar (UREG) using a SIS Primary Name Update.

 Students that have completed all coursework prior to their graduation term need to be enrolled in Affiliated Status to receive their degree.
 Additional information can be found on the School of Nursing Affiliated Status Request Form itself.